masak/perl6-production-readiness/README.md

+Here are the readiness levels in use.
+Later in the alphabet means more ready.

     IMPROVING    -- has a champion and early results MATURING     -- definite results, problems are rare READY        -- no significant gaps, used in production

+Some levels are intermediate and marked with a minus sign `(-)`, when we can resolve progress down to more levels than these three.

 ## General features